REAIABook/REAIABook/readme.md

 #### Basic Price Modeling

-We begin the price modeling be specificy a basic linear model; one that includes most of the variables (generally non-spatial) that could possibly influence sales price.
+We begin the price modeling be specifying a basic linear model; one that includes most of the variables (generally non-spatial) that could possibly influence sales price.

 ``` r
   base.lm <- lm(log(sale.price) ~ as.factor(present.use) + lot.size +